ethanjli/ublue-forklift-sysext-demo/README.md

 This VM image comes without a Forklift pallet on your first boot, so that you can learn how to use a pallet.
-This guide will use the pallet at the latest commit from the `main` branch of [github.com/ethanjli/pallet-example-exports](https://github.com/ethanjli/pallet-example-exports) and apply it to your VM, but you can make your own pallet and use it instead.
+This guide will use the pallet at the latest commit from the `main` branch of [github.com/ethanjli/pallet-example-exports](https://github.com/ethanjli/pallet-example-exports) and apply it to your VM in order to add a "hello world" sysext+confext to your VM, but you can make your own pallet and use it instead.

 To clone and stage the pallet, just run: